 Primarily through Sue's work as an OPG panel deputy, she has conducted many cases in the Court of Protection where there are ongoing disputes.

-- Appointment as health and welfare deputy, as well as financial deputy
+- appointment as health and welfare deputy, as well as financial deputy; and

 Sue is the chair of trustees for "Headway Portsmouth and South East Hampshire" which supports adults with acquired brain injuries and their families.